kapetan/xbee-frame/README.md

 #### Local AT Command Response

 The value property is optional.
-Get a string representation of the status by calling `ATCommandStatus.getName(status)`.
+Get the string description of the status by calling `ATCommandStatus.getName(status)`.

 ```txt
 {